 - View our white paper on how to get started with impact investing

 Today, over half of the global demand for gold is from jewelers and manufacturers for medical and electronic devices.
 The second-largest group of gold consumers is investors.
 Central banks, whose job is to control the flow of money, keep cash currencies and gold as part of their reserves.

 👉 Read more on how to get started with investing in gold.

-Given the current state, it's also important to factor in inflation as you navigate later life
+Given the current state, it's also important to factor in inflation as you budget and save.

 👉 Here are some issues to consider during times of high inflation.